MobilePayDev/MobilePay-Online/README.md

 For Production environment, we will migrate your existing Public Key or create a new one, whatever you prefer.

 ### Step 3 Request a login to sandbox-developer.mobilepay.dk
 from there you can get the clientId and clientSecret you need for calling our APIs.
+Further reading: https://github.com/MobilePayDev/MobilePay-Online#how-to-call-the-online-apis-in-sandbox

 ### Step 4 Make your own test merchant
 By posting to /merchants/